WandThe Magic Wand and Other Operators

 Exercise: 4 stars, standard, especially useful (hor_comm)

 Prove that the representation predicate MList introduced in chapter Repr can be equivalently characterized using the predicate hor, as shown below.
-Hint: to prove this equivalence, do not attempt to unfold MList, but instead work using the equalities MList_nil and MList_cons.
+Hint: to prove this equivalence, do not attempt a proof by induction, and do not attempt to unfold MList.
+Instead, work using the equalities MList_nil and MList_cons.
+You may want to begin the proof by applying himpl_antisym and calling destruct on L.

 Lemma MList_using_hor : L p,